-- Gaming proceeds cannot be used to purchase any equipment, supplies or services that are to be used in any activity or operation which is intended to produce profit. - Gaming proceeds can be used to buy approved equipment, supplies or services for use in charitable works for which an admission fee is charged, such as an arts performance, as long as the admission fee is reasonable and the fee is set on a cost recovery basis.
+- Gaming proceeds cannot be used to purchase any equipment, supplies or services that are to be used in any activity or operation which is intended to produce profit. - 2.
+Gaming proceeds can be used to buy approved equipment, supplies or services for use in charitable works for which an admission fee is charged, such as an arts performance, as long as the admission fee is reasonable, and the fee is set on a cost recovery basis.

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+- The Regulatory Division, Licensing Support Section, must review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, must review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.